 Key Partners are:

-A series of workshops, online survey and one to one discussions will take place from November 2019 expecting to report to Defra in October 2020.
+We have completed a series of workshops, online survey and one to one discussions from November 2019 and have to reported to Defra in October 2020.

 Farmers and land managers have: